Fr4nz83/PWR-plugin-kubernetes/README.md

 ## Cite us

-The article has been accepted to the **25th IEEE International Symposium on Cluster, Cloud, and Internet Computing (CCGrid 2025)** conference.
-Stay tuned for future updates!
+Stay tuned for the final bibtex entry!